 Aside from the State Pension, there are two main types of pension plan to choose from, known as Defined Contribution and Defined Benefit (also known as final salary or career average).

-In short, Defined Contribution pension plans will pay out based on how much money has been paid into the pot throughout your life, investment growth over time, charges paid and how you choose to take your money at retirement.
+In short, Defined Contribution pension plans will pay out based on how much money has been paid into the pot throughout your life, investment growth over time charges paid and how you choose to take your money at retirement.

-You might also get a Defined Contribution pension plan set up automatically through auto-enrolment with your employer – sometimes referred to as a workplace pension plan.
+You might also get this type of plan with your employer referred to as a workplace pension plan.

 Commonly known as ‘Final Salary,’ this is a type of workplace pension plan.
 Defined Benefit pension plans are different from other schemes, as they pay out a specific, secure income for life when you come to take your pension money.